liyanwan/Air-Quality-Data/README.md

 This repository contains air quality and climate datasets collected for a case study for STAT 946.

 ## Data Source
-- Environment and Climate Change Canada (ECCC)
+- Environment and Climate Change Canada
 - Publicly available air quality and climate monitoring data

 ## Repository Structure